Danesh-CS-Club/git-lecture/README.md

 **Parameters:**

-- `--staged` or `--cached` is staged changes that have not yet been committed.
+- `--staged` is staged changes that have not yet been committed.
 - `-w` ignore the white spacce

 **Description:**